Sudan feels the heat from fuel protests

 In the end, it took only a few days for the government to quell the demonstrations.

-Those on the streets had no leaders or organisational structure, and no common goal.'Not political'
+Those on the streets had no leaders or organisational structure, and no common goal.

 The first wave of protests was made up of mainly the poor and the most economically vulnerable.

 Later people opposed to the government joined in, but their overtly political objective - to overthrow President Omar al-Bashir - was not shared by everyone.

 "The people I was with just wanted to burn things," one protester told me.